Step-parent adoption

 All legal ties with the non-resident birth parent are severed.
 For this reason birth parents views will be sought and taken into account as part of the assessment process.
 This applies even if the birth parent is not named on the birth certificate and has not had contact with the child in many years.

 There are alternatives to step-parent adoption which may more appropriately secure a child’s place in your family.
-For example, a step-parent who is married to the resident parent can gain Parental Responsibility (PR) by entering into a formal agreement with all those who hold Parental Responsibility, the child’s name can be changed by deed poll, or by applying to the court for a Parental Responsibility Order or a Child Arrangement Order.
+For example, a step-parent who is married to the resident parent can gain Parental Responsibility (PR) by entering into a formal agreement with all those who hold Parental Responsibility, the child’s name can be changed by deed poll, or by applying to the court for a Parental Responsibility Order or a Child Arrangement Order.#

-The role of Hampshire Adoption
+The role of Hampshire Children Services

 Criteria for step-parent adoption